Pranked3/shaankmahajan.github.io/java-lessons.md

 <br />
 ### [](#header-3)Executing java thought terminal -
 <br />
-First open your terminal (bash) and navigate to you directory where your .java file is using :-
+First open your shell(terminal/cmd or something) and navigate to you directory where your .java file is present :-
 <br />
 ```
 $ cd path-to-your-file